Jerakin/DefBuild/README.md

 # DefBuild
-Builder is built by wrapping adb/idevicebuilder and storing some data locally.
+defbuild is built by wrapping adb/idevicedefbuild and storing some data locally.

 ## But why?

 DefBuild enables you to easily build, install, uninstall and more for both Android and iOS with a simple unified interface.
 It also enables you to build with the specific Defold version you want.
-If you encounter a problem with the Defold version you are on you can easily build with an older one to see if the problem was in that version too, switching between versions is done lie this `builder bob --set 1.2.143`.
+If you encounter a problem with the Defold version you are on you can easily build with an older one to see if the problem was in that version too, switching between versions is done lie this `defbuild bob --set 1.2.143`.

 It is very handy to uninstall, build and install from the same interface.
 Using DefBuild you don't need to remember all paths, Bundle Identifications and Package names.